-Monitoring and field exposure data are valuable tools mostly for retrospective risk assessment and sediment quality assessments.
-For the purposes of prospective risk assessment when evaluating single substances in a regulatory context, such as under

-- 1 REACH, field and monitoring data should preferably be used in a weight-of-evidence - 2 approach.
-Experimental ecosystem studies and mesocosm studies examine the effect of - 3 substances on aquatic (model) ecosystems.
-These studies generally study both the - 4 effects of substances on pelagic organisms via the water phase and on benthic - 5 organisms via the sediment.
-Some further information on ecosystem studies can be - 6 found in Section R.7.8.3.1 under the subheading In vivo multiple species (field data). - 7 Such ecosystem field data should normally only be used in a Weight of Evidence - 8 approach together with other information.
+For the purposes of prospective risk assessment when evaluating single substances in a regulatory context, such as under REACH, field and monitoring data should preferably be used in a Weight of Evidence approach.
+Experimental ecosystem studies and mesocosm studies examine the effect of substances on aquatic (model) ecosystems.
+These studies generally study both the effects of substances on pelagic organisms via the water phase and on benthic organisms via the sediment.
+Some further information on ecosystem studies can be found in Section R.7.8.3.1 under the subheading In vivo - multiple species (field data).
+Such ecosystem field data should normally only be used in a Weight of Evidence approach together with other information.

-R.7.8.10.3 Additional considerations for toxicity to sediment organisms
+R.7.8.10.3 Rules according to Annexes to REACH and related considerations for toxicity to sediment organisms